-A minimum 2.1 degree in Psychology.
-A 2.1 degree in a different discipline will be considered equivalent where the candidate has achieved Graduate Basis for Chartered Membership with the British Psychological Society via a conversion diploma.
-Applications are enhanced by progress/completion of postgraduate study.
+Normally, a minimum 2:1 undergraduate degree (or international equivalent) in Psychology, or a different discipline where the candidate has achieved Graduate Basis for Chartered Membership (GBC) with the British Psychological Society via a conversion diploma.

 Months of entry

 The three year full-time Health Care Professions Council approved and BPS accredited DClinPsy programme trains clinical psychologists who embody the scientist-practitioner ideal and will go on to become leaders in the NHS.
 Three days a week are spent on clinical placement and two days are for teaching and research.
 The programme is underpinned by a biopsychosocial framework and emphasises the integration of theory, research and practice in all aspects of training.
 The programme takes cognitive-behavioural therapy as its main therapeutic modality, and has particular strengths in family therapy, mindfulness-based interventions, neuropsychology and clinical health psychology.

 Qualification and course duration

 ClinPsyD by taught